localtracker/pyrobe/README.md

 # PyRobe

 A simple scapy based utility to scan for probe requests from devices.
+Resolves MAC address, manufacturer, SSID and support logging data with timestamp.

 _So simple it hurts!_